33 employee statistics you need to know in 2023

 Research conducted by Gallup comparing actively engaged and disengaged teams show that employee engagement is a key factor in improving overall business outcomes like profitability, productivity, and customer satisfaction.
 In order to engage employees, you need the right strategy and platform.
 Read more ideas on how intranets can help engage employees.

-Employee burnout is a result of chronic workplace stress and is characterised by feelings of exhaustion, negativity towards the job, and lack of professional efficacy.
+Employee burnout is a result of chronic workplace stress and is characterised by feelings of exhaustion, negativity towards the job, and lack of confidence at the workplace.
 According to a recent mental health survey of 1,500 US professionals, a large number of workers have experienced burnout and at a greater rate since the start of the pandemic.
 This calls for employers to change their approach to meeting employee needs and provide better support through periods of uncertainty.

 While working from home has the benefit of flexibility, many employees find themselves working longer hours to meet customer, manager, and personal expectations.
 With technology making employees accessible 24/7, boundaries between work and personal life have virtually disappeared.
 This lack of separation can lead to increased work stress and eventually burnout.
 To combat the challenges of working from home, employers need to focus on improving working conditions to emphasise work-life balance.